oschwengers/bakta/README.md

 ## Description

 **TL;DR**
 Bakta is a local tool dedicated to the rapid & comprehensive annotation of bacteria & plasmids.
-It provides **dbxref**-rich and **sORF**-including annotations as well as machine-readble (`JSON`) & standard output files for automatic downstream analysis.
+It provides **dbxref**-rich and **sORF**-including annotations as machine-readble (`JSON`) & bioinformatics standard output files for automatic downstream analysis.

 The annotation of microbial genomes is a diverse task comprising the structural & functional annotation of different feature types with distinct overlapping characteristics.
 Existing local annotation pipelines cover a broad range of microbial taxa, *e.g.* bacteria, aerchaea, viruses.
-To expand the range of supported feature types and to improve annotation quality and database cross-references, Bakta is dedicated to the annotation of bacteria and plasmids.
+To streamline and foster the expansion of supported feature types, Bakta is strictly dedicated to the annotation of bacteria and plasmids.
+To standardize the annotation of bacterial sequences, Bakta uses a comprehensive annotation database based on UniProt's UniRef protein clusters enriched by cross-references.

-Knwon exact protein coding sequences (**CDS**) are identified via `MD5` aa digests and annotated with unique database cross-references (**dbxref**) to:
+Exact matches to known protein coding sequences (**CDS**), subsequently referred to as identical protein sequences (**IPS**) are identified via `MD5` digests and annotated with database cross-references (**dbxref**) to:

 - RefSeq (`WP_*`)
-- UniRef90/UniRef100 (`UniRef100_*`)
+- UniRef100/UniRef90 (`UniRef100_*`/`UniRef90_*`)
 - UniParc (`UPI*`)

-By this, identified exact sequences allow the surveillance of certain gene alleles and streamlining comparative analysis.
-Also, posterior (external) annotations reagarding `putative` & `hypothetical` protein sequences can easily be mapped back to existing `cds` via these exact identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
+By doing so, **IPS** allow the surveillance of distinct gene alleles and the streamlining of comparative analysis.
+Also, posterior (external) annotations of `putative` & `hypothetical` protein sequences can be mapped back to existing `cds` via these exact & stable identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
-Additionally, **CDS** are annotated via UniRef90 protein clusters.
-These as well as exact sequences are further annotated (`GO`, `COG`, `EC`).
+Unidentified remaining **CDS** are annotated via UniRef90 protein sequence clusters (**PSC**).
+**PSC** & **IPS** are enriched by pre-annotated and stored information (`GO`, `COG`, `EC`).

 Next to standard feature types (tRNA, tmRNA, rRNA, ncRNA, CRISPR, CDS, gaps) Bakta also detects and annotates: